CSR & Holcim Staff Association

 It's the only body recognised by CSR, Holcim and Wilmar to represent the interests of staff employees of these companies and their subsidairies.
 We are professional and are able to call upon the vast experience and skills of our membership in such areas as employment, industrial, personnel and superannuation.

-The Association works to improve terms and conditions of employment through its continuing efforts to:
+The Association works to improve terms and conditions of employment through its continuing efforts to ensure CSR, Holcim and Wilmar continue to honor:

-- the Holcim Staff Enterprise Agreements in NSW / ACT, QLD / NT, WA, SA, TAS & VIC and
+- Holcim Employee Contracts, Enterprise Agreements and Staff Enterprise Agreements for NSW/ACT, QLD/NT, WA, SA, TAS & VIC

 - part-time work